bardia-p/carleton-mail-delivery-robot/README.md

 6. At the home page click on the "Launch a Delivery" button.
 7. Once you have created your delivery, you can select it on the home page to track its status.

-## Miscellanous
+## Miscellaneous
-This section includes the all the design related aspects of the project.
-This includes CAD models for the robot chassis and Figma drawings for the web app.
+This [miscellaneous](miscellaneous/) section includes the all the design related aspects of the project.
+This includes CAD models for the robot chassis and frontend designs for the web app.

 ## Tools
 To help with the development of the project, the team has created a few tools that allow for quick tests.
 The tools are as follows: